kungming2/translator-BOT-reborn/docs/points.md

 ## Language Multiplier

-The formula for the language multiplier is `( 1 / ( 100 * [percentage of posts per month] ) * 35)`, up to a cap of `20`.
-This percentage is dynamically retrieved from the recorded statistics of the previous month, and will therefore adjust over time as languages get less or more popular.
+The formula for the language multiplier is `round(35 / [percent of posts per month])`, up to a cap of `20`.
+The percent value is read as the displayed percentage number from the latest row of the language's recorded statistics wiki page.
+The multiplier is cached by month and will therefore adjust over time as languages get less or more popular.
 Hypothetically, if 35% of posts in a single month were for Arabic, its multiplier would go down to `1` next month.

 #### Examples (from 2017-09)